Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/02-using-gmio/perf_profile_aie_gmio.md

     CXXFLAGS += -std=c++14 -D__TIMER__ -I$(XILINX_HLS)/include/ -I${SYSROOT}/usr/include/xrt/ -O0 -g -Wall -c -fmessage-length=0 --sysroot=${SYSROOT} -I${XILINX_VITIS}/aietools/include ${HOST_INC}

-The commands to build and run in hardware is same as previously shown.
+To run it in hardware, use the following make command to build the hardware image:

+    make package TARGET=hw

+After the package is done, run the following commands in the Linux prompt after booting Linux from an SD card:

+    export XILINX_XRT=/usr
+    cd /mnt/sd-mmcblk0p1
+    ./host.exe a.xclbin

 The output in hardware is as follows:

     GMIO::malloc completed
     Throughput (by timer GMIO in num=1,out num=1):5076.64M Bytes/s